-Free school health services are supplied under the direction of the Niagara Wheatfield School District.
+School health services are supplied under the direction of the Niagara Wheatfield School District.
 A school nurse is assigned one day/week to St. John School, providing district support services that all children in the district receive.

 New York State Education Law requires a physical examination for all new students as well as students in Kindergarten and Grades 2, 4 and 7.
-Physical forms are available on the Fast Direct.
+Physical forms are available on Fast Direct, our school communication platform.
 Physicals are acceptable if completed during the 12 months preceding the year they are required.
 The physical examination should be submitted to the school office each time a physical is received.